-Linux An open-source operating system that runs on various types of incoming requests.
+A socket routine that runs continuously at a specified port to field incoming requests.
 It sends requests to a front controller for processing.
 The controller returns its response to the client through the same port.
 The listener creates a separate thread for each request, so it can accept and forward requests from multiple clients concurrently.